 Aside from high-quality meals, The Lavallee’s team is always baking up new things in the kitchen!
 Cupcakes, butter tarts, turnover, eclairs, coconut cream pie, Nanaimo bars… you name it, they’ve made it.
 Visit with an open mind because you never know what delicious treats you’ll find waiting for you.

 Drool-worthy and Insta-worthy are the two phrases that come to mind for The Point restaurant in Sydenham.
-Dishes are made with creative
+Dishes are made with creative flare and are big on flavour!

 You will feel cooler just entering this bar & grill with its stellar decor including a patio with couches and a fire pit.
 A great selection of cocktails and draft beer PLUS the best chicken fingers and battered fish you’ve ever had.
 Live music and a lovely staff are what makes this wicked spot a staple in your dinner favourites.